google/trillian/Documentation/v2/benchmarks/etcd-2-2-0-benchmarks.md

 ## Testing

-Bootstrap another machine, outside of the etcd cluster, and run the [`boom` HTTP benchmark tool](https://github.com/rakyll/boom) with a connection reuse patch to send requests to each etcd cluster member.
-See the [benchmark instructions](../../hack/benchmark/) for the patch and the steps to reproduce our procedures.
+Bootstrap another machine, outside of the etcd cluster, and run the [`boom` HTTP benchmark tool][boom] with a connection reuse patch to send requests to each etcd cluster member.
+See the [benchmark instructions][hack] for the patch and the steps to reproduce our procedures.

 The performance is calulated through results of 100 benchmark rounds.